 All scholarship funds are sent to the designated institution prior to the beginning of the academic year.
 Funds are applied by the institution to fund tuition, room and board and books.
 Scholarship recipients are not restricted from pursuing and accepting other forms of financial aid, assistantship, or tuition waivers.

 When can I apply?
 When do I know if I received a scholarship?

-The application period runs December 1 to February 1 each year.
-All elements of the application must be completed/submitted by midnight on February 1.
+The application period runs January 1 to February 15 each year.
+All elements of the application must be completed/submitted by 11:59 pm on February 15.
 Recipients are announced on our website and in FarmWeek, the weekly Illinois Farm Bureau news publication, on or around May 1.
 Letters/emails are sent to both recipients and non-recipients before the announcement.

 Can I apply for more than one scholarship and how do I know what I am eligible for?